RickStrahl/Westwind.Wpf.Statusbar/README.md

 Statusbar.ShowStatusError("Ooops.
 Something went wrong!",2000);

-// Using StatusHelper: shows status and resets to default  after 2 secs this.Status.ShowStatusWarning("Careful... this might go sideways.", 2000);
+// Using StatusHelper: shows status and resets to default  after 2 secs Status.ShowStatusWarning("Careful... this might go sideways.", 2000);

-// Using StatusHelper: shows spinning icon indefinitely this.Status.ShowStatusProgress("This may take a minute...");
+// Using StatusHelper: shows spinning icon indefinitely Status.ShowStatusProgress("This may take a minute...");
 ```